open-mr-project/open-mr-project.github.io/README.md

 ### Forms

 - Currently using Microsoft Forms
-- Need to manually download the xl spreadsheet and use generate.r to convert for use on website
+- Need to manually download the Excel spreadsheet and use generate.r to convert for use on website
 - Potential to embed on static site

 Alternative approaches